InnerSourceCommons/InnerSourcePatterns/meta/pattern-template.md

 ## Problem
 What is the problem - crisp definition of the problem.
 1-2 sentances.
 Anymore should go into other sections.

+## Story (Optional)
+Sometimes there is a story that helps people understand the pattern better.

 ## Context
-Where does the problem exist? what are the pre-conditions? **Unchangable** before the solution goes into place.
+Where does the problem exist? what are the pre-conditions? **Unchangeable** before the solution goes into place.
 The content here is often tied to applicability of other readers: "Do I have this same particular situation?"

 ## Forces
 What makes the problem difficult?
 What are the trade-offs?
 These are constraints that **can be changed** at a cost.
 The solution might change one or more of these forces in order to solve the problem, while also in-turn changing the context.